VainF/Torch-Pruning/README.md

 model_loaded = torch.load('model.pth') # no load_state_dict
 ```

-In this example, pruning resnet.conv1 will affect several layers.
-Let's inspect the pruning group (with pruning_idxs=[2, 6, 9]):
+In this example, we directly manipulate the DependencyGraph for pruning, where resnet.conv1 is coupled with several layers.
+In this case, all coupled layers should be pruned simultaneously.
+Let's inspect the group (with pruning_idxs=[2, 6, 9]):

 ```
 --------------------------------